gducrash/BetterTabContainer/README.md

 1. Download the addon and place it into your project directory, either manually, or through the Asset Store
 2. Activate it in the Project Settings ("Plugins" tab)
 3. Add a `BetterTabContainer` node to a scene.
 It is recommended that it is either set to full rect or has a "Fill" horizontal size flag
 4. Add multiple nodes to it.
 Each child node counts as a separate tab, it can be any type of Control node.
-Please ignore the "ScrollContainer can only have one node" warning, I am activly trying to get rid of it
+Please ignore the "ScrollContainer can only have one node" warning, I am actively trying to get rid of it
 5. Done!

 ## Customizing the Node